Megumi Odaka

 Megumi Odaka (小高恵美, Odaka Megumi) is a former Japanese idol, actress and singer.
-She is best known for the role of Miki Saegusa in six Godzilla films from 1989 to 1995.
+She is best known for the role of Miki Saegusa in six Godzilla films released from 1989 to 1995.

 Biography

 Megumi Odaka was born on May 9, 1972, in Yokohama, Kanagawa, Japan.
 She graduated from Horikoshi High School.
 Odaka is the niece of actress Mayumi Shimizu.
 While in junior high school, Odaka suffered from a stomach illness and low blood pressure.

 After winning the "Toho Cinderella Audition" (東宝「シンデレラ」オーディション, Tōhō Shinderera Ōdishon) in 1987, where she took place with 1984 winner Yasuko Sawaguchi, Odaka made her film debut as the blind girl Akeno in the film Princess from the Moon.
 The following year she won a Japanese Academy Award for "Rookie of the Year" for her performance in this film.
 In 1988, she starred in the TV series Hana no Asuka-gumi! as Asuka Kuraku along with Natsuki Ozawa and Hikari Ishida, based on a manga series about a 14-year-old delinquent girl.